massimocaprinali/cloud-foundry-public/depapps.md

 <!-- Need to get review of this section as some env variables are no longer supported for Diego -->

-Environment variables contain the environment information of a deployed application on {{site.data.keyword.Bluemix_notm}}.
-Besides environment variables set by *Diego* and buildpacks, you can also set application-specific environment variables for applications on {{site.data.keyword.Bluemix_notm}}.
+Environment variables contain the environment information of a deployed application on {{site.data.keyword.cloud_notm}}.
+Besides environment variables set by *Diego* and buildpacks, you can also set application-specific environment variables for applications on {{site.data.keyword.cloud_notm}}.

-You can view the following environment variables of a running {{site.data.keyword.Bluemix_notm}} application by using the **bluemix app env** command or from the {{site.data.keyword.Bluemix_notm}} user interface:
+You can view the following environment variables of a running {{site.data.keyword.cloud_notm}} application by using the **bluemix app env** command or from the {{site.data.keyword.cloud_notm}} user interface:

   * User-defined variables that are specific for an application.
 For more information, see [Adding user-defined environment variables](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps#ud_env).